History Files Nav bar

 Saxons & Jutes of Southern England

-Moving westwards along the Thames in the late fifth century, the Middle Saxons detached themselves from the Thames Valley Saxons when they reached Roman Londinium.
-They founded settlements to the west and north of the city, threatening the Britons at Caer Mincip (St Albans) in the process.
-Londinium itself became abandoned for much of the sixth century while the Saxons settled villages in the countryside.
-The Saxons south of the Thames became known as the Suther-ge, or "southern region" of the Middle Saxons.
+Groups of Saxons migrated across the North Sea throughout the second half of the fifth century, perhaps coming in successive waves.
+Moving westwards up the Thames along with groups which were already forming the Thames Valley Saxons, the Middle Saxons apparently detached themselves from this westwards movement when they reached British Londinium.
+They founded settlements to the west and north of the city (in modern Hertfordshire and the former county of Middlesex), threatening the Britons at Caer Mincip (St Albans) in the process.
+Londinium itself was largely abandoned for much of the sixth century while the Saxons settled villages in the countryside.
+Their fellow Saxons south of the Thames became known as the Suther-ge, or 'southern region' of the Middle Saxons.

 c.440 - 496